Planning to visit Yosemite soon?

 Unfortunately, we had rain, snow and hail predicted for the entire week of our Yosemite Park visit.
 So not only did we get to experience the beauty of Spring in Yosemite, we also experienced the beauty of winter in Yosemite!

-As Yosemite California is one of the busiest national parks in the USA, it’s a vacation you’ll want to plan for in advance.
+As Yosemite California is one of the busiest national parks in the USA, and one of the top national parks in California, it’s a vacation you’ll want to plan for in advance.

 We had accommodation booked at Tenaya Lodge at Yosemite so could not circumnavigate the weather like we had done so well throughout our six month USA road trip to this point.